MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ## Routing different subnets across WireGuard

-Different subnets seperate networks from communicating with each other.
+Different subnets separate networks from communicating with each other.
 The firewall also stops these networks.

 Currently, your two LANs cannot see each other.